• Skip to main content

 • If you intend to double this recipe, you may need to use a larger stainless steel pan or cook the pork chops in batches.

 • Reheating.
-Leftover pork chops can be reheated in the oven (recommended best method), and covered with aluminum foil, to prevent them from drying out.
+Leftover pork chops can be reheated in the oven (recommended best method), and covered with aluminum foil, to prevent drying.

-• You can season these pork chops in the morning and store them in the fridge in an airtight container for the day to cook that evening for your main dish.
+• You can season these pork chops in the morning and store them in the fridge in an airtight container for the day.
+Then, that evening, you can cook them for your main dish.
 This will act as a kind of marinating and intensify the flavors in the meat.

 Pan Seared Pork Chop in a plate with mashed potatoes and tomato onion lettuce salad